Skip to content

 The questions in the survey address a range of issues relevant to wellbeing, including lifestyle and school life.
 Factors assessed include mental wellbeing, anxiety, indictors of vulnerability such as bullying and loneliness, and risky behaviour, school experience, substance usage, sleep patterns, safety including online safety, protective factors (such as exercise and healthy eating), and attitudes to accessing mental health support.

 In participating counties in England, pupils fill out the anonymous survey online at their education setting (school or further education college).
-Every education setting that takes part receives a summary report of its own results, and access to LodeseekerTM to explore their data and generate other reports.
+Every education setting that takes part receives a summary report of its own results.
 Results can be compared with those from the rest of the county to identify strengths and weaknesses.
 The data is also available at a local area level and can be used to support settings for Ofsted inspections.

 The research generated by the OxWell survey is now being used at a national, local and school level to help provide valuable insights into what students need to thrive, which factors influence their wellbeing and how they would like to access help if they have mental health difficulties.